ARM-software/abi-aa/sysvabi64/sysvabi64.rst

   3. The data segment contains the statically defined, writeable, per-process data sections.
-In all models dynamically allocated data and stack can make use of the full virtual address space, dependent on operating system addressing limits..
+In all models dynamically allocated data and stack can make use of the full virtual address space, dependent on operating system addressing limits.
 If the components are in separate ELF segments, the data segment is the maximum combined span of the ELF segments.

-  4. The code models assume the text and data segments are no more than a page boundary apart in virtual address space.
+  4. The code models assume the text and data segments are consecutive in virtual memory with only padding for segment alignment between them.
+Programs that have significant separation between the code and data segments must take this extra distance into account in the max combined span of text and data segments.

-  5. The The text segment maximum size for the large code model is limited to 2GiB by R_AARCH64_PLT32 relocations from .ehframe sections.
+  5. The text segment maximum size is limited to 2GiB by R_AARCH64_PLT32 relocations from .ehframe sections.

   6. While designing the code models it was estimated that only 2.6% of load modules (executables and dynamic shared objects) have a max